ramimac/aws-customer-security-incidents/README.md

 Their [July 2022 report](https://services.google.com/fh/files/blogs/gcat_threathorizons_full_july2022.pdf) also highlights that:
 > the most common attack vectors used across cloud providers was brute force of cloud services that are exposed to the internet and have a weak or default password ... close behind brute force attacks was the exploitation of vulnerable software

-[Rich Mogull's](https://twitter.com/rmogull) summary of [a 2022 AWS re:Inforce session on ransomware](https://www.firemon.com/what-you-need-to-know-about-ransomware-in-aws/) highlight that ransomware is a common problem for AWS customers, stemming from two common exploit vectors:
+[Rich Mogull's](https://twitter.com/rmogull) summary of [a 2022 AWS re:Inforce session on ransomware](https://www.firemon.com/what-you-need-to-know-about-ransomware-in-aws/) highlight's that ransomware is a common problem for AWS customers, stemming from two common exploit vectors:
 > A traditional ransomware attack against instances in AWS.
 The attacker compromises an instance (often via phishing a user/admin, not always direct compromise), then installs their malware to encrypt the data and spread to other reachable instances.
 This is really no different than ransomware in a data center since it doesn’t involve anything cloud-specific.

 > The attacker copies data out of an S3 bucket and then deletes the original data.
 This is the most commonly seen cloud native ransomware on AWS.

 ## Talks